elibroftw/blog.elijahlopez.ca/content/posts/vscode-remote-ssh.md

   - ssh
   - vscode
 aliases: ['/posts/vs-code-remote-ssh/']
+summary: "Integrate SSH into VS Code for seamless remote development without constant password prompts.
+Learn how to generate and add SSH keys, troubleshoot connection issues, and configure proxy jump for enhanced workflow."
 ---

 In this tutorial we'll integrate SSH into VS Code in a way that won't require entering a password every time.